yriyazi/Neural-Network-Implementation-from-Scratch-using-NumPy/utils/README.md

 ## Functions

   ### `compute_confusion_matrix(true, pred)`

     Computes a confusion matrix using NumPy for two numpy arrays: `true` and `pred`.

     Args:
     - `true` (numpy.ndarray): Array of true labels.
     - `pred` (numpy.ndarray): Array of predicted labels.

     Returns:
     - numpy.ndarray: The confusion matrix where rows represent true classes and columns represent predicted classes.

     This function calculates a confusion matrix to evaluate the performance of a classification model.
 It counts the occurrences of true positive, true negative, false positive, and false negative predictions for each class.
 The result is a matrix that provides insights into the model's classification accuracy and misclassifications across different classes.
 This implementation is independent of the scikit-learn library, providing an alternative way to compute confusion matrices.

+  ### `compute_confusion_matrix(true, pred)`

 ## Contributing